imacrayon/alpine-ajax/docs/examples/notifications.md

 </ul>
 ```

-We'll also add a `<form>` to this demo so that we can issue requests to the server that will trigger new notifiations.
+We'll also add a `<form>` to this demo so that we can issue requests to the server that will trigger new notifications.

 ```html
 <form x-data x-ajax id="action" method="post" action="/action">